• Skip to primary navigation

 How do I join the Texas Master Naturalists?

-To join us and become a certified Texas Master Naturalist, you must complete a 40-hour training course on the region’s natural features and the impact that people have on nature.
-Training courses are held in the fall of each year and average about 20 students.
+Every certified Texas Master NaturalistTM must complete a 40-hour training course on the region’s natural features and the impact people have on nature.
+Training courses are held twice per year for Coastal Prairie Chapter — spring for day classes, fall for evening classes.
 The course includes presentations by biologists, geologists, naturalists, and others from local, state, and federal agencies and universities.

-You must complete a minimum of 40 hours of volunteer service and 8 hours of advanced training during the first 12 months following your completion of the course (to be completed before your course’s graduation anniversary date).
-To maintain your certification each year, you must complete 40 hours of volunteer service and 8 hours of advanced training.
-Advanced training enables Texas Master Naturalists to gain additional knowledge or learn particular skills needed to assist with different volunteer projects.
-Advanced training activities in the past have involved hands-on instruction, field trips to local natural areas, and lectures with such topics as Texas bats, Texas insects, Texas aquatic environments, wildscape development, and trail planning, among many others.
+Advanced training enables Texas Master Naturalists to gain additional knowledge or learn particular skills needed to assist with various volunteer projects.
+Advanced training activities in the past have involved hands-on instruction, field trips to local natural areas, and lectures with such topics as Texas bats, insects, aquatic environments, wildscape development, trail planning, and many more.

-All of the volunteer service and advanced training activities must be approved by the Chapter Board of Directors and you must report your hours through the online Volunteer Management System to get credit.
-Once you meet these requirements, you will receive your certificate and dragonfly pin, and will be certified as a Texas Master Naturalist.
+All volunteer service and advanced training opportunities must be approved by the Chapter Board of Directors, and all hours must be reported timely and digitally to get credit.
+Once requirements are met, you will receive a certificate and dragonfly pin and will be certified as a Texas Master NaturalistTM Coastal Prairie Chapter.

 When and where are the meetings?

-Field trips are taken 3 or 4 times a year, which may be held on any day of the week.
-Please check our Calendar for details.
+Field trips are offered to members several times per year; they may be held on any day of the week.

-The Master Naturalist program offers a series of pins commemorating different milestone achievements within the program.
-The milestone pins honor those volunteers that have given:
+The Master Naturalist program offers a series of beautifully crafted pins commemorating cumulative volunteer service milestone achievements within the program.

 Share This Page!